kratFOZ/SB3K/README.md

 # SB3K
-A PC-controlled robot, interfacing via bluetooth.
+A PC-controlled robot, interfacing via Bluetooth.

 DO NOT Copy this code for your class engineering project.
 This code exists to help you along the way and/or help you understand the basics of the arduino-C# bluetooth handshake.